psipred/DMPfold2/README.md

 1. Python 3.6 or later is required.

 2. Install [PyTorch](https://pytorch.org) as appropriate for your system.
+A GPU is not required but gives some speedup to longer runs.

 3. Run `pip install dmpfold`, which adds the `dmpfold` executable to the path.
 The repository takes up ~300 MB of disk space.